peteryang11/onlineResume/README.md

-# This is a project of online resume
+# This is an initial version of online resume